jianhuupenn/SpaGCN/README.md

 Souce code: [Github](https://github.com/jianhuupenn/SpaGCN)

 We are continuing adding new features.
 Bug reports or feature requests are welcome.
+Last update: 05/11/2021

 <br>